zeroc-ice/freeze/cpp/BuildInstructionsWindows.md

 # Building Freeze for C++ on Windows

-This file describes how to build Ice for C++ from sources on Windows, and how to test the resulting build.
+This file describes how to build Freeze for C++ from sources on Windows, and how to test the resulting build.

 ## Build Requirements

 ### Operating Systems and Compilers

-Ice was extensively tested using the operating systems and compiler versions listed for our [supported platforms][1].

-The build requires the [Ice Builder for Visual Studio][5], you must install version 4.2.0 or greater to build Ice.
+TBD

 ### Third-Party Libraries

-Freeze uses [Berkeley DB][2] as its underlying database and currently requires Berkeley DB version 5.3 (the recommended version is 5.3.28).
+Freeze uses [Berkeley DB][2] as its underlying database and requires Berkeley DB version 5.3 (the recommended version is 5.3.28).

 You do not need to build Berkeley DB yourself, as ZeroC supplies